 If there is a healthy amount of two way communication at the happiness stage, then the degree of fear may be reduced, but it always present.

-If you are a change agent, accept that this resistance to change is a perfectly normal reaction and do not be deterred by it.
+If you are a change agent, accept that this resistance to change is a perfectly normal reaction - and do not be deterred!

 It is possible that some people are not able to move forward and "get stuck" in the stages of denial, disillusionment or hostility.
 You might find it difficult to accept that you cannot help everyone move through the change process, despite your best efforts.

 Your time might be better spent working with those who move quickly through the curve and see the change as a positive thing.

 If you attempt to force change through before the majority of people are ready, then the change is not likely to be as effective in the long term.

-For more details, contact John.email@example.com, or read his work, A Time for Change, Human Resource Development International vol 8:2 (2005), pp 257 264, Taylor & Francis.
+For more details, contact: John.firstname.lastname@example.org, or read John's work: A Time for Change, Human Resource Development International vol 8:2 (2005), pp 257 264, Taylor & Francis.

 Kotter identified eight steps that need to be taken in order to manage change successfully.
 These steps translate the best of change management theories into practice.